-EDDI source code are availalbe for public accessing http://github.com/HuLiLab/EDDI/.
+PERMUTOR source code are availalbe for public accessing Li lab GitHub.

 Machine Learning, Feature Selection, Applications

-Machine learning methods and feature selection approaches for predicting specific Pharmacodynamic, Pharmacokinetic or Toxicological properties of pharmaceutical agents are useful for facilitating novel drug discovery and evaluation.
+Machine learning methods and feature selection approaches for predicting specific Pharmacodynamic, Pharmacokinetic or Toxicological properties of pharmaceutical agents are useful for facilitating new drug discovery and development.

 Reference: J Pharm Sci.
 2007.;